Policy

 Early Childhood Education & Universal Child Care

-If we want to ensure Americans are the best educated population in the world we need to start educating students earlier.
-In addition to the benefits of a well-educated population, expanding early childhood education and providing universal child care alleviates some of the larger costs associated with having children.
+To ensure Americans are the best-educated population in the world, we need to start educating students earlier.
+In addition to the benefits of a well-educated population, such as expansive prosperity for all, expanding early childhood education and providing universal child care alleviates some of the larger costs associated with having children.
 By lowering this financial burden, more young adults who want to have children can do so without having to worry about whether or not they can afford it.
-In our polling (conducted in partnership with Generation Labs), 79% of college students said affordable child care would make them more likely to have children or adopt.
+In a poll conducted by Generation Lab, 79% of college students said affordable childcare would make them more likely to have children or adopt.

 A Holistic and Honest Curriculum

-A well-educated population does not mean being just educated in math, english, and science, but also being educated in civics and history.
+A well-educated population does not mean being just educated in math, English, and science, but also being educated in civics and history.
 Students should graduate high school and be ready to become active and informed citizens.
-This means teaching them important skills like applying for a job, learning how to pay bills, budgeting, and so much more.
+This means teaching them practical skills like applying for a job, learning how to pay bills, budgeting, and so much more.
 They cannot be fully active citizens if they are not being educated on how our government really works and how public policy works.
 They cannot become fully informed if history is being taught differently in different parts of the country.
 This isn’t indoctrination.
-This is about being honest and reckoning with the dark history of the United States.
-This does not mean students need to hate their country, it just means that they should know the truth of the past in order to create a better future.
+This is about being honest and reckoning with the true history of the United States so students can have the necessary information and skills to push our country toward our ideals.

 Fair Funding for Public Schools

-It is a disgrace that in the wealthiest country in the world that your educational outcome can largely be determined by your zip code.
-We need to put to an end the practice of using regressive taxation like property taxes to primarily fund public schools.
+It is a disgrace that in the wealthiest country in the world, educational outcomes are largely determined by zip code.
+We need to put to an end the practice of using regressive taxation like property taxes to fund public schools.
 The federal government and state governments need to make education a priority and ensure that every child in America has access to a public school that is more than adequately funded.
+We must elect leaders who will fight to create more equitable school funding formulas and will assist in the creation of state and federal policies to lift up school districts where local funding either can not or will not provide for the needs of all of their students.

 Inclusive Special Education

-It is important that our education system begins to recognize that all students have different needs without completely segregating students with disabilities from the traditional classroom environment.
+Our education system must recognize that all students have different needs without completely segregating disabled students from the traditional classroom environment.
 Our education system can still provide all students with the resources they need without isolating them.
-While every situation is different, we should not have students with disabilities only interacting and working with students with disabilities and we should not have students without disabilities interacting and working with only students without disabilities.
-By being more inclusive with special education students, we can expand opportunities for all students and better prepare them for the real world.
+While every situation is different, we should not have disabled students only interacting and working alongside other disabled students, and we should not have non-disabled students interacting and working alongside only non-disabled students.
+This is not only segregation but dubbs these kids as deviant, and it is the first step to them being criminalized.
+By being more inclusive to those who require special education, we can expand opportunities for all students and better prepare them for the real world.

 End Standardized Testing

 There is something fundamentally wrong with the idea that an hours-long test on a select number of subjects is the best way to evaluate a student’s intelligence.
-So many students are not good test takers, excel in a completely different subject area, are different types of learners, and to initiate one format to assess academic aptitude does not make any sense.
-While there are also preparation options for these tests, many have a significant price tag attached to them which puts students from low income households at a massive disadvantage.
+So many students are not good test takers, excel in completely different subject areas, are different types of learners, and to initiate one format to assess academic aptitude does not make any sense.
+While there are also preparation options for these tests, many have a significant price tag attached to them, which puts students from low-income households at a massive disadvantage.
 We must set a standard of evaluating each student holistically to allow them to pursue the best higher education and/or career options for them.

 Universal School Meals

-Health, and specifically sex, can undoubtedly be an uncomfortable subject to discuss with young people but we are doing them a massive disservice by not being straightforward about it.
-The truth is that premarital sex is normal in the United States and our education system needs to be honest in providing the information and resources necessary to make sure young people are being safe, responsible, and respectful in their sex life.
-Abstinence-only education is not a responsible form of education.
-Students need to be educated on concepts like consent and contraception, then they can make whatever decisions they feel is best for themselves and their beliefs.
+Health, and specifically sex, can undoubtedly be an uncomfortable subject to discuss with young people, but we are doing them a massive disservice by not being straightforward about it.
+Our education system needs to be honest in providing the information and resources necessary to make sure young people are safe, responsible, and respectful in their sex life.
+Abstinence-only education is not a responsible or reliable form of education.
+Students need to be educated on concepts like consent and contraception, then they can make educated decisions to protect themselves and adhere to their beliefs.
 Additionally, we need to do a better job educating students on nutrition and their personal health.
-This education should not pressure students to feel like they need to conform to certain beauty standards, but instead inform them on strategies to better take care of their mind and body so they can be their best selves.
+This education should not pressure students to feel like they need to conform to certain health or beauty standards, but instead, inform them on strategies to better take care of their mind and body so they can be the best they can be.

 If you’re interested in reading more, you can download the full Voters of Tomorrow Policy Platform.